telerik/winforms-docs/knowledge-base/how-to-upgrade-a-project.md

 * Check if a new version of Telerik UI for WinForms is available on the Telerik website.

-* Download of a newly discovered version.
+* Download a newly discovered version.

 * Visual Studio toolbox update.